nickw1/lilt/README.md

 `lilt` is a tool to allow students to actively participate in learning sessions by means of interactive exercises.
 When tutors are delivering learning material via a lecture or a talk, there is always a question as to whether the students are actually understanding the content. `lilt` allows tutors to check students' understanding by integrating lecture material with interactive exercises which students can answer in class.
 The tutor can then view submitted answers and the submitted answers can be discussed in class, to address common misunderstandings.

+`lilt` also allows tutors to hide sections of the notes until particular exercises have been answered.
+This allows students to think through problems themselves and suggest their own ideas before the problem is discussed through the notes.

 ## What lilt is not

 First of all, a quick word on what `lilt` is not.
-It is not, and does not, aim to be a full Virtual Learning Environment (VLE).
+It is not, and does not aim to be, a full Virtual Learning Environment (VLE).
 Students do not provide their personal details at all, providing a private and anonymous environment. `lilt` does not aim to assess students over the period of a whole module, but just aims to check their understanding of the current topic.

 ## What lilt can do